isomerpages/moe-ast-moehc/_school-histories/Schools/Tampines Meridian Junior College.md

 <br clear="left">

 #### **School History**
-Tampines Meridian Junior College was established in 2019 through the merger of Tampines Junior College and Meridian Junior College.
-It is currently located at 21 Pasir Ris Street 71.
+Tampines Meridian Junior College was established in 2019 from the merger of Tampines Junior College and Meridian Junior College.
+It is located on the former grounds of MJC.

 The college offers two Ministry of Education special programmes: Drama Elective Programme and Malay Language Elective Programme.
 It also boasts signature programmes such as the Talent and Leadership Development Programme and the ExPlore!
 Overseas education and exposure programme.

 Principal:<br>
-\- Ms Pamela Yoong (2019–present)
+\- Ms Pamela Yoong (2019-2022) <br>
+\- Mr Sin Kim Ho (2023- present)

 **Related Schools: [Tampines Junior College](/school-histories/tampines-jc/) | [Meridian Junior College](/school-histories/meridian-jc/)**